 Three years of training in anatomic pathology or four years combined anatomic and clinical pathology; board certification in anatomic pathology is desirable.

 Stipends commensurate with hospital policy.

-We will begin accepting applications for the 2022-23 academic year in July 2020.
+We are still accepting applications for the academic year 2022-2023 to the fellowship.

 William B. Laskin, M.D.

 Department of Pathology